 Walking apps read your steps independently, so the same walk can earn on several at once.
 Stacking is the only legitimate way to push your monthly total meaningfully higher: a realistic combined haul is $5 to $15 a month in cash and gift cards, plus whatever brand rewards your workouts earn on top.

-A sensible stack for most people: WeWard (or Winwalk on Android) for cash, Sweatcoin running silently in the background, and Fitcoin so your training sessions earn as well as your steps.
-UK walkers should also read our guide to getting paid to walk in the UK, and if you mainly want a pedometer that pays, see the best step counter apps that pay.
+A sensible stack for most people: WeWard or Winwalk for cash, Sweatcoin running silently in the background, and Fitcoin so your training sessions earn as well as your steps.
+See our country-specific guides to apps that pay you to walk in the USA and getting paid to walk in the UK, or the best step counter apps that pay.

 Frequently asked questions